tutek1/DTLabs/08_UI/lab08.md

 One of the most important settings for UI is the ability to anchor it.
 Anchors basically say how the **UI elements should behave** with respect to **the aspect ratio** of the screen.

 #### How to change anchors
-To change the anchors you can either:
+To change the anchors, you can either:
-- Use the **context menu** on the top of the scene view with a node, that inherits from `Control` (green color), selected.
+- Use the **context menu** on the top of the scene view with a node that inherits from `Control` (green color), selected.

 ![](img/AnchorContextMenu.png)